Surf Lifesaving

 Front Row: Mic Harrold and John Diggin

-Besides continuing my role as a volunteer surf lifesaver, I also compete in Master's Surf Lifesaving competitions in two areas: board paddling, and pool rescue.
+Besides continuing my role as a volunteer surf lifesaver each year, I also compete in Masters Surf Lifesaving competitions in two areas: board paddling (Board Race), and Pool Rescue.
+In 2024, I hope to start competing in the swimming events (Surf Race and the Tube Rescue event)

-Returned as a volunteer Surf Lifesaver at South Curl Curl SLSC in December
+In December of 2020, I decided to return as a volunteer Surf Lifesaver at South Curl Curl Surf Lifesaving Club (SLSC)

 Competed in Northern Beaches Master's Surf Lifesaving Carnival and came last in my Board Race heat